hpi-studyu/studyu/docker/README.md

 ## Backup the Database

 StudyU stores its data with Supabase as a backend that in turn stores its data in a PostgreSQL database.
-The data for this database is mapped as a docker compose volume to `supabase/volumes/db/data` and is persisted between restarts.
+The data for this database is stored in the docker volume `studyu-dbdata` and is persisted between restarts.

-For backup purposes you should not create a backup of this directory, but rather use specific postgres backup tools such as `pg_dump`.
+For backup purposes you should not create a backup of the `studyu-dbdata` volume, but rather use specific postgres backup tools such as `pg_dump`.

+All Supabase Storage data is stored in the docker volume `studyu-blob`.

 ## Update